ryanburr/validating-json-with-typescript-interfaces/README.md

 ## Background

 I previously gave a talk at the [Detroit React meetup](https://www.meetup.com/use-detroit-react-devs/events/287721469/) about how [Signal Advisors](https://www.signaladvisors.com/careers-engineering-product) uses React to create a library of email templates.
 One of the questions after the talk was about how we populate data into those templates.
+This repository demonstrates the technique we use to confidently send thousands of emails to customers with confidence.

 ### Template Syntax